odrevet/teach-yourself-game-programming-sdl2/Chap03_GameSkeleton/README.md

 Some minor adjustement has been made to the source code beside the SLD2 port.

-a main.cpp file has been created for the main function, instead of having it in the GameEngine.cpp file
+* a main.cpp file has been created for the main function, instead of having it in the GameEngine.cpp file.

-Instead of having global functions in Skeleton.cpp an Interface IGame is defined and implemented by a Game class.
+* Instead of having global functions in Skeleton.cpp an Interface IGame is defined and implemented by a Game class. pGame is no more the instace of the GameEngine but the instance of the newly created Game class and the GameEngine use the singleton pattern.

-From now on, only the main.cpp, Game.h and Game.cpp files will contain the game specific code, every other files are part of the engine.
+* From now on, only the main.cpp, Game.h and Game.cpp files will contain the game specific code, every other files are part of the engine.

-in the main function, the following statements
+* in the main function, the following statements

 ```c++
   if (GameInitialize(hInstance))